A link between Covid-19 vaccination and a cardiac illness may be getting clearer - KTVZ

 In February, Israeli physicians reported the case of a 19-year-old man hospitalized with myocarditis five days after receiving his second dose of the coronavirus vaccine.
 The Jerusalem Post first reported the case, and the details of the article were confirmed to CNN by Natan Applebaum, chief executive officer of Terem, a chain of Israeli emergency clinics, where the man received care.

 In March, the US Department of Defense started to receive reports of myocarditis among vaccinated military health patients, according to Military.com.
-As of April 23, there had been 14 reports, according to the website.
-Pentagon spokespersons did not respond to CNN inquiries.
+As of June 9, the department has identified approximately 30 cases of myocarditis among the more than 3.6 million doses administered, according to department spokeswoman Lisa Lawrence.

 In April, Spanish doctors published a report in a medical journal of a case of myocarditis in a 39-year-old physician with underlying health problems following his second dose of a Covid-19 vaccine.